-Field Description Generate Comments Specifies that the workflow engine should generate comments as the workflow progresses.
-These comments can be displayed by clicking the following: View Comment and Flow History in a Request Detail form in the User Application View Comment History in a Task Detail form in the User Application Set Default Completion Status to Approved Specifies that the default completion status of the provisioning request is approved if selected, or denied if not selected.
-This feature can be useful for provisioning requests that do not contain a provisioning activity (an Entitlement or Entity).
-The value of this parameter can be overridden by explicitly setting the completion status by using a Provisioning activity or Workflow Status activity.
-Trustee rights Specifies the users and groups that can use the provisioning request definition.
+Field Description JSON Form Selection Selecting this option enables you to create forms using Form Builder.
+On selecting this option, the existing forms (legacy) and its associations are removed and it cannot be retrieved.
+You must save the workflows to proceed working on JSON forms.
+NetIQ recommends you to back up the workflow before selecting this option.
+On deselecting this option, all the associations are removed.
+However, the forms will be available under Workflow Forms.
+NOTE: This option is selected by default when a new PRD is created.
+Generate Comments Specifies that the workflow engine should generate comments as the workflow progresses.
+These comments can be displayed by clicking the following: View Comment and Flow History in a Request Detail form in the User Application View Comment History in a Task Detail form in the User Application Set Default Completion Status to Approved Trustee rights Specifies the users and groups that can use the provisioning request definition.
 Global Scripts Specifies the global ECMA scripts that provisioning request definition imports while working with workflows and forms.
 Inline or extenal scripts can be added by specifying the type of the script.
 You can also specify when these scripts should be available to you.
 These scripts can be available on workflows, start activity, or forms.

 Designer allows you to modify the properties of more than one provisioning request definition at a time.
 The provisioning request definitions must be of the same category.
 You will see a different set of properties for provisioning request definitions whose categories are Attestations or Roles.
-See "Modifying Properties of Attestation or Roles Based Provisioning Request Definitions" on page 89.
+See "Modifying Properties of Attestation or Roles Based Provisioning Request Definitions" on page 99.

-1 With the Provisioning view open, select one or more provisioning request definitions, right-click, then select Properties.
+1 With the Provisioning view open, select one or more provisioning request definitions, rightclick, then select Properties.
 A dialog box like the following displays (the properties you can modify depend on the type of provisioning request definitions you have selected):

-Blank properties have diff efinitions.
-Leaving a property blank keep s the original values in each Definiti on.
+Blank properties have different values for the selected Definitions.
+Leaving a property blank keeps the original values in each Definition.

+Provisioning Request De finition Details

 Category: Entitlements

 Status: Template

 Process Type: Normal

 Notify by E-Mail: true

 Restrict View: false

 Generate Comments: true

 Default Status: denied

-Trustee rights: + × 🖘
+Trustee rights: + × \$

 Trustee DN

 Global Scripts: + ×

 T∨pe Script Workflows Start Activity Forms

 0 OK Cancel